10 great gifts to give a seamstress for the holidays!

-1. A pair of good scissors
+1. A good pair of scissors

-Budget cutting scissors: from €25 to .... no limit
+Budget cutting scissors: from €25 to... no limit

 Budget embroidery scissors: from €9/10